In

 Frank Castle's hands, the Punisher.
 In

+The Punisher #13, the mercenary needed to break into a high tech high society auction unnoticed.
 Among the sale items were weapons and devices created by Tony Stark and Reed Richards obtained in unconventional ways.
 Thus, Castle ends up killing Curtiss to extract an identification chip injected into his arm.
 The Punisher attempts to disguise himself as a Power Broker but is captured shortly after that.

 The New Power Broker